lightbits/TTK4145/project/readme.md

         - Send/RecvMessage where Message is an interface that has defined a ConvertToByteBlob() function?

+    - If the elevator is disconnected from the network, it should still serve whatever orders are currently "in the system" (ie whatever lights are showing)
+        - It should also serve the internal orders, so that people can exit the elevator even if it is disconnected

 *   Implement timeouts
 *   Implement network module
 *   Implement driver